News

 Keeling's Caribbean Showcase

 Keeling Beckford of Keeling's Reggae Music and Video shares his vast library of films, concerts and vintage dancehall parties.
-First Sunday of every month.
+Bi-monthly, beginning February 2013.

 Documentary in Bloom Documentary in Bloom

 A program that highlights challenging, controversial, and though-provoking new documentary films of outstanding artistic merit.
-Bi-monthly: 2011 screenings in February, March, April, June, August, October, December.
+Curated by Livia Bloom.
+Quarterly.

 Jazz On Film